Aniket2699/Automated-Backup-Project/README.md

   }
 }

+Config Parameters

-project_dir → Path to your project files
+project_dir → Path to project files

 project_name → Name of project (used in backup filename)